Whārangi 1: Biography

 After 5½ years of schooling in Wellington Elsdon Best passed the junior civil service examination, and at the age of 17, in deference to his father's wishes, he took a clerical position in the Registrar General's Office.
 Unable to endure the constraints of office routine for more than a year, he resigned and moved to Poverty Bay, where he worked for three years as a farm labourer, initially on his brother-in-law's property.

 In the late 1870s Best experienced months of unemployment in the Poverty Bay district and had to abandon his plans to establish a timber mill.
-Instead, he joined the Armed Constabulary in Taranaki, which was engaged in facilitating forced surveys and sales of Māori land.
+Instead, he joined the Constabulary Field Force in Taranaki, which was engaged in facilitating forced surveys and sales of Māori land.
 Best's company, based at Pungarehu, was called on to arrest groups from the pacifist community at Parihaka led by Te Whiti-o-Rongomai and Tohu Kākahi, who were resisting the government surveys.
-Best's sister, Edith, had married Walter Gudgeon, an officer in the Armed Constabulary.
+Best's sister, Edith, had married Walter Gudgeon, an officer in the Constabulary Field Force.
 With Gudgeon's support Best joined a native contingent, and in November 1881 he took part in the raid on Parihaka involving over 1,500 troops which resulted in the destruction of the settlement and the arrests of Te Whiti, Tohu and hundreds of their supporters.
 Gudgeon, along with other influential Taranaki settlers, notably Percy Smith and Edward Tregear, also encouraged Best in the study of Māori history and culture.
 Best's association with these local scholars of Māori society was to prove of lasting significance for his future career.

 Towards the end of 1883, after a further period of farm labouring, Best left New Zealand for a three-year working holiday in the United States.
 On his return in 1886 he entered into partnership with his brother Walter in a sawmilling business near Waikanae.
 Their modern friction-fed carriage mill, purchased by Elsdon Best in the United States, was in operation for five years before a slump in timber prices forced its closure.